appserver-io-apps/magento-cron/README.md

 ## Installation

-To do this, assumed you've installed appserver.io and your Magento instance will be devlivered by appserver.io, you have two installation options.
+To do this, assumed you've installed appserver.io and your Magento instance will be delivered by appserver.io, you have two installation options.

 For both options, you need the sources of this repository.
 So clone it, open a commandline, change into your